 The Black Seeds, Fat Freddy's Drop, Katchafire, John Mayer

 Ward Hancock -Guitar and Vocals Jake Underwood - Lead Guitar Sam Hesketh - Saxophone Carlin Towers -Drums and BV's Miguel Hutton - Keys Sean Hutton - Percussion and BV's

 The Beautiful Girls, Lord Echo, Bob Marley, Stevie Ray Vaughan

 Unearthed artists we like

-The band has been compared to the Black Seeds, Fat Freddy’s Drop and Kingfisha.
-Members have spent the past three years honing their craft in Melbourne, Australia’s musical capital, punctuated by hectic visits and sell-out shows all over the country – from Queensland in the north to Tasmania in the south, including Byron Bay, the Sunshine Coast, Adelaide and the Blue Mountains.
+Compared to the Black Seeds, Fat Freddy’s Drop and Kingfisha, KRR have spent the past three years honing their craft in Melbourne, backed up by manic visits to regional Victoria and sell-out shows in NSW and Queensland.

-Mixed by legendary Australian producer, sound engineer and musician Ian Pritchett of Noisegate Studios, it presents a truly exciting picture of the group’s musical trajectory and showcases chemistry that has grown through the highs and lows of touring, writing and gigging.
+‘Owe Your Own’ presents an exciting picture of the group’s musical trajectory and showcases chemistry that has grown through the highs and lows of touring, writing and gigging.

 Check out KING RIVER RISING’s fresh take on Reggae Rock with a distinct Australian style.